kelscahill/cahillscreative/wp-content/plugins/woocommerce-sendinblue-newsletter-subscription/readme.txt

 <blockquote>
 1. Install, and activate the plugin in your WooCommerce store.
-2. Create a Sendinblue account or log into an existing account.
+2. Create a Brevo account or log into an existing account.
-3. Sync WooCommerce data to Sendinblue (lead and/or customer).
+3. Sync WooCommerce data to Brevo (lead and/or customer).
 </blockquote>

-<p>After you sync your historical and new WooCommerce store data with Sendinblue to better manage your customers and their orders,
+<p>After you sync your historical and new WooCommerce store data with Brevo to better manage your customers and their orders,
 you can deploy effective email and SMS campaigns, improve transactional email deliverability, and track detailed metrics including delivery, open and click rates.</p>

-## <a href="https://www.sendinblue.com/features/email-marketing/?utm_medium=plugin&utm_source=woocommerce_plugin">Email Marketing</a>
+## <a href="https://www.brevo.com/features/email-marketing/?utm_medium=plugin&utm_source=woocommerce_plugin">Email Marketing</a>
 <p>Promote your brand and grow your business with beautifully designed emails.
 Our easy to use template builder allows you to create personalized messages and build meaningful relationships with your contacts.</p>

 <p>Email Marketing features:</p>